sjb3d/descent/README.md

 ### [image_fit](examples/image_fit)

 Overfits a few different network types to a single RGB image.
-Compares ReLU with position encoding to a SIREN network.
+Compares ReLU with positional encoding to a SIREN network.

 ## Dependencies